SachinKalsi/blog/category/ml/_posts/2018-02-25-linear-algebra-for-machine-learning.md

         if p == 2, minkowski distance will converge into Euclidean distance

-* If A & B points are in n dimentional geometry, then
+* If A & B points are in n dimensional geometry, then

     $$A = ( {x_{a1},x_{a2}, x_{a3}, ....x_{an}} )$$